 Finally, with a rental cost of about $8 per day, you will save money by bringing your own seat.

-A new Highway Safety Code measure comes into effect on April 1, 2019.
-Under that measure, children will be required by law to be at least 145 centimetres tall or at least 9 years of age before wearing just a seat belt.
+A new Quebec Highway Safety Code measure comes into effect on April 1, 2019.
+In general, Canadian law requires that a child be at least 145 centimetres tall or at least 9 years of age before wearing the seat belt alone.